bcgov/vc-authn-oidc/docs/ConfigurationGuide.md

 - **Token URL**: this must be set to `{PUBLIC_VC_AUTHN_URL}/token`

-- **DIsable User Info**: it is recommended to disable the user info endpoint, since VC Authn does not store/provide user information.
+- **Disable User Info**: it is recommended to disable the user info endpoint, since VC Authn does not store/provide user information.

 - **Client ID/Client Secret**: these settings will be used to identify and secure the IdP integration between Keycloak and VC Authn.
 Make sure the **client secret** parameter is unique to your VC Authn instance.
 VC-AuthN supports two methods of client authentication: `Client secret sent as basic auth` and `Client secret sent as post`.